bryansum/bsumm.net/_posts/2013-03-31-analyzing-mbostocks-queue-js.md

           notify();
 ```

 Otherwise, if our task executed successfully, store the result for this callback in the original task array.
 Check if there are any remaining tasks; if there are and we're still popping tasks in our *while* loop, do nothing, because the loop is dequeueing tasks already.
-Otherwise, start popping again. <span class=ref>Immediately returning / synchronous tasks don't normally occur for tasks that involve I/O or ones that call *setTimeout*, because these will typically trigger their callback on the next event loop tick.</span> Finally, if there's no remaining tasks, notify the client that we're done.
+Otherwise, start popping again.
+Immediately returning / synchronous tasks don't normally occur for tasks that involve I/O or ones that call *setTimeout*, because these will typically trigger their callback on the next event loop tick.
+Finally, if there's no remaining tasks, notify the client that we're done.

 ```javascript
         } else {